Tuesday, March 25, 2025

 Background

 I'm slowly reading The Odyssey with a friend.
-There was a great line by Achilles that reminded me of John Milton's Satan from Paradise Lost.
+There is a great line by Achilles that reminded me of John Milton's Satan from Paradise Lost.
 These literary giants have opposing ideas about what it means to rule in hell.

 Introduction